 - To establish that the student can be considered a person with a disability, and therefore eligible for protection against discrimination on the basis of disability.

 - To supplement information from the student regarding the impact of the disability.

-- To inform the development of reasonable accommodation (auxiliary aids and services) designed to facilitate equal access to University environments on a case-by-case basis.
+- To support and inform the development of reasonable accommodation (auxiliary aids and services) designed to facilitate equal access to University environments on a case-by-case basis.

-- If applicable, identify any medications being used and their side effects.
+- Information on any medications being used and their side effects.

 What to do if your existing documentation does not meet the above guidelines?

 Students are encouraged to submit what they have for review by a DRS counselor.
 Provisional accommodations may be established, while additional documentation is being obtained.
-If additional documentation is needed, the DRS counselor can work with the student and diagnostician to clarify what information or diagnostic measures are needed, and a list of service providers in the community, who may be of assistance.
+If additional documentation is needed, the DRS counselor can work with the student and diagnostician to clarify what information is needed, and a list of service providers who may be of assistance.

 What to do if you do not have documentation?

-Students who do not have documentation are encouraged to schedule a meeting with a DRS counselor to learn more about learning disability assessments, and where to obtain them.
+Students who do not have documentation are encouraged to schedule a meeting with a DRS counselor to learn more about relevant assessments, and where to obtain them.
 DRS counselors are glad to offer advice on what assessments may be helpful.